Widor 5 toccata, Part II

 The left hand chord falling on each half note beat (photo) is marked in the score with an accent (>).
 This accent can be made using 2 different means: 1) by altering this chord's duration slightly, holding it very slightly longer, just long enough to be noticed by the ear, without a change in tempo (this type of accent is called an agogic accent), or 2) by holding the chord back a barely appreciable trifle before it's struck.
 The next left hand chord which follows, being marked staccato, is played on the beat and held exactly half its written value.
 These two left hand chords are then repeated on every succeeding half note beat, forming a series of repeating accented/staccato chord pairs throughout the rest of the piece.
 Each succeeding chord pair is executed exactly the same way.
 Care should be taken to observe these accents but not hold on to the first chord of each pair too long, which creates a marcato touch.
 Holding on too long on every half note beat this way runs the risk of making the listener "sea sick."
 The idea is to give the first chord of each pair a very subtle accent that's not noticed on the second chord, but with definite, audible separations between them.
 This automatically sets certain technical bounds to speed.

-Widor calls for diminuendos in certain places by closing the swell shoe. and these dynamic nuances should be observed.
+Widor calls for diminuendos in the middle of the piece, and near the end, by closing the swell shoe, and these dynamic nuances should be observed.
 We sometimes observe that the final diminuendo beginning on measure 65 is ignored by the performer, as if the instrument for which Widor wrote had no enclosed division and only one manual, but this runs contrary to the composer's intention and the type of instrument he knew.
 Widor cleverly wrote this diminuendo into the music in order to widen the crescendo leading into the final chords.
 He realized that, for those final, crushing chords to have their greatest dynamic impact, they needed to be preceded by a noticeable reduction in volume.
-The way the composer notated this reduction was to assign the left hand part to a secondary enclosed division and to close the swell.
-We occasionally observe this entire piece performed on the Great manual with all manuals coupled and the left hand part on the last page taken on the manual below, rather than above, the right hand.
-This would be acceptable if the ear is telling us that the instrument's secondary manual divisions don't have quite the power or tone color that Widor had in mind.
-The crossed arms on the last page might also work better with the left hand below rather than above the right hand.
+The way the composer notated this reduction was to assign the left hand part to a secondary enclosed division and to gradually close its swell shades.
+This tends to block the organist's view of the right hand.
+We sometimes observe this closing passage performed very effectively and entirely on the Great manual with crossed hands.
+This keeps both hands fully visible and would be preferrable if the instrument is equipped with toe studs controlling general combos which could be activated to reduce the sound on the Great as this passage proceeds.
+The sound could be increased the same way as the closing chords are approached.
 Some practice on the instrument at hand will suggest which is best, which gives rise to the familiar adage among organists: "Once you can tie your arms into a pretzel and your legs into a knot, you've got the Toccata from Widor 5 under control."

 These considerations, and there are others, should be sufficient to show that this music, obviously, cannot be interpreted with a Baroque mind set.
 The composer of the Art of Fugue would be among the first to promote the idea that interpreters at the organ need to train themselves to approach the entire repertoire with interest, being mindful to adapt one's playing to all existing styles of music.
 Sebastian Bach, even in his maturity, made detailed copies of all good organ music he could get his hands on, regardless of country of origin, and made it his business to learn how it was to be peformed.
 He happened to be forced, through an accident of birth, to wander through the closing years of the 17th century and the first half of the 18th century.
 What resulted, in his case, beginning around 1700, was fifty years of white hot creativity.
 This, as it turned out, was most fortuitous because it gave the world, among other things, the finest organ fugues in existence.
 And, it's probably safe to conclude that there are certain pieces of his that he would not have conceived any differently if he were acquainted with modern organs.